ProGov21 Policy Roadmap: Children & Families

 - Child Care Aware of America is a national nonprofit organization working to improve affordability, accessibility, development and learning of children in childcare.

-- The National Center on Early Childhood Quality Assurance (ECQA Center) provides supports for planning and implementing approaches to improve the quality of early care.
+- The National Center on Early Childhood Quality Assurance (ECQA Center) provides support for planning and implementing approaches to improve the quality of early care.